rerdakos/artificial_life/README.md

 Follow instructions on r/ludobots to install python, pybullet and pyrosim, create a repository and change your directory accordingly. https://www.reddit.com/r/ludobots/wiki/installation/

-From this repository, open search.py to run the simulations and constants.py to change parameters such as time, popualtion size and number of generations.
+From this repository, open search.py to run the simulations and use constants.py to change parameters such as time, popualtion size and number of generations.

 ## Goal

-Our goal is to expand the design space of your randomized snake from asgmt 6 by allowing the kinematic chain to branch in 3D.

 ## Crawler Body